If you have a sense of adventure, this could be the career for you.

 Where feasible, tours/field trips will be arranged to provide additional context for lectures related to ship-board equipment.

 - Sea time is a mandatory 60 days completed at the end of the first 15 weeks of your program.
 It provides you with the opportunity to apply your knowledge and skills outside of the classroom.

 - For more information visit Work Experience Opportunities

 - Many employers in this industry require a current, official Criminal Record check as part of the hiring process.
 A conviction on your criminal record may impact your ability to secure employment.

-- This program has Transport Canada approval.
-Successful program completion requires that students maintain an attendance standard of 90%, a pass mark of 70% in practical examination and 60% in written examination.
+- Successful program completion requires that students maintain an attendance standard of 90%, a pass mark of 70% in practical examination and 60% in written examination.

 - International students must find a work placement on board a foreign vessel as a Canadian Passport/Permanent Resident Card is required to sail on Canadian vessels.
 Once you secure your work placement, we'll coordinate details with your employer.

 Courses may include

 These are some of the courses offered in this program.
 It is not a complete list and courses are subject to change in advance of the academic year.